 Setting clear agreements and scope

-• Define specific bookkeeping tasks being outsourced, such as transaction processing, reconciliations, payroll and BAS preparation.
+• Define specific bookkeeping tasks being outsourced, such as transaction processing, reconciliations, payroll and report preparation.

-• Establish clear deadlines for data submission, reporting and ATO lodgement.
+• Establish clear deadlines for data submission, reporting and statement lodgement.

 • Outline communication protocols, including points of contact, response timelines and escalation steps for issue resolution.